Christina's Husband and Kid Opening Presents

 • Resentment is building but you're not talking about it

 Solution: Start the weekly check-in.
 Have the hard conversation.
 Stop expecting mind-reading.
-This is about opening dialogue.

 You Might Have a Season-of-Life Problem If: